 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating rhabdomyosarcoma.
+Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating rhabdomyosarcoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with rhabdomyosarcoma.

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.